BalloonBox-Inc/SCRTSibyl-Oracle/documentation/README.md

 ### Beware

-:clock4: All times provided are in UTC timezone.
+All times provided are in UTC :clock4: timezone.

 ### Authentication

-:electric_plug: Every endpoint is secured by either a User Oauth token or by the pair Oauth Client key & secret key.
+Every endpoint is secured by either a User Oauth token or by the pair Oauth Client key & secret key.

 ### Help Us

-:bellhop_bell: Have you spotted a mistake in our API docs?
+Have you spotted a mistake in our API docs?
 Help us improve it by [letting us know](https://www.balloonbox.io/contact).

-### Caution
+### Caution :warning:

-:warning: The API is in active development and we are changing things rapdily.
+The API is in active development and we are changing things rapdily.
 Once we are ready to release a stable version of API we will notify the existing API owners.

-## Resources
+## Resources :gear:

 ---
 [<span>**COINBASE**</span>](https://coinmarketcap.com/) : credit score model based on Coinbase account.